 - One orange cut in half, six to eight sprigs of rosemary

-- Five to six cloves of garlic, half of a whole onion, seven to eight sprigs of sage
+- Five to six cloves of garlic, half of an onion, seven to eight sprigs of sage

 - One apple quartered, one fennel bulb quartered

-Another great way to season the turkey (if you're not deep frying it), is to place pieces of herbed butter under the skin.
-(Check out our video recipe for compound butter here.)
+Another great way to season the turkey (if you're not deep-frying it), is to place pieces of herbed butter under the skin.
 This will baste the bird as it roasts, while also adding flavor to any drippings that will later be used for gravy.